-Alpha Lipoic Acid - also known as Thioctic acid, Lipoic Acid or just ALA - is best known for being a powerful antioxidant, helping protect cells against harmful free radicals.
-But studies have suggested that its benefits go beyond free radical neutralization, and can extend to weight loss, diabetes (specifically, neuropathy) and skin damage.
+Alpha Lipoic Acid - also known as Thioctic acid, Lipoic Acid or just ALA - is best known for being a naturally occurring powerful antioxidant, helping protect cells against harmful free radicals.
+But studies have suggested that alpha lipoic acid has benefits that go beyond free radical neutralization, and can extend to weight loss, diabetes (specifically, neuropathy) and skin damage.

 We’ll go over Alpha Lipoic Acid’s various claims and see what’s supported by strong evidence… and what’s better left for further research.
-We’ll also take a closer look at Alpha Lipoic Acid’s side effects, dosage information, and how foods rich in the nutrient compare with Acid supplements.
+We’ll also take a closer look at Alpha Lipoic Acid’s side effects, taking alpha lipoic acid supplements, dosage information, and how foods rich in alpha lipoic acid compare with Acid supplements.

 Alpha Lipoic Acid uses and benefits

-Like CoEnzyme Q10, Alpha Lipoic Acid is produced naturally in the body, and isn’t technically a “vitamin” (something that is essential to your body, but is produced in low-enough quantities to warrant supplementation via diet or supplements).
-Also like CoQ10, it’s a vital nutrient that a) has antioxidant properties and b) helps generate energy in cells.
+Like CoEnzyme Q10, Alpha Lipoic Acid is an antioxidant produced naturally in the body, and isn’t technically a “vitamin” (something that is essential to your body, but is produced in low-enough quantities to warrant supplementation via diet or supplements).
+Also like CoQ10, alpha lipoic acid is a vital nutrient that a) has antioxidant properties and b) helps generate energy in cells.

 As a refresher, antioxidants help fight off free radicals - unstable elements in cells that are generated through natural and unnatural means, like energy production and smoking.
 Free radicals can cause other elements to become unstable, creating harmful chain reactions that eventually lead to major diseases such as heart disease and cancer.